 A community of creative collaborators

-Our Housing and Residential Life team is here to support your success in and out of the classroom.
+Our Housing, Dining, and Residential Education team is here to support your success in and out of the classroom.
 Our team’s services are set up to help you make the most of your college experience so you can:

 - Participate in workshops and activities geared toward wellness and holistic development